Advice Hub logo

 What happens after I submit the Mitigating Circumstances application form and my evidence?

-You will hear back about your application usually within a couple of weeks.
+You will hear back about your MC application usually within a couple of weeks.
 There are three possibilities:

-1. Your application has been accepted
+1. Your application has been accepted into the system for consideration by your school.

 2. Your application has been rejected